prep time: 15 min | bake time: 15 min | total time: 30 minutes

 Home » Jumbo Chocolate Banana Muffins

-This recipe is made with a hidden fruit and I don’t know if there’s a better way to use up overripe bananas — you only need a couple!
+This recipe is made with a hidden fruit and I don’t know if there’s a better way to use up overripe bananas, you only need a couple!
 Just mix a few pantry staples, scoop into your muffin tin, and bake.
-In under an hour, you’ll have a batch of irresistibly fudgy, vegan-friendly muffins that are perfect for breakfast, snack time, or dessert.
+In under an hour, you’ll have a batch of irresistibly moist and tender, vegan-friendly muffins that are perfect for breakfast, snack time, or dessert.

-These eggless Jumbo Chocolate Muffins are just what you need!
+These eggless Jumbo Chocolate Banana Muffins are just what you need!
 Soft, gooey, and perfectly sweet, they’re packed with rich cocoa and melty chocolate chips.
-And trust me—if you’re not a banana fan, don’t worry.
+And trust me if you’re not a banana fan, don’t worry.
 You won’t even taste it!

 Here’s what you’ll need to whip up a batch of these heavenly banana chocolate chip muffins: